Security & Services

 Vessel entry bonds and cargo entry bonds can be obtained from vessel agents.

 A listing of basic customs forms required upon entry at Port Fourchon can be acquired from the national Customs and Border Protection service website linked below.US Customs and Border Protection CBP Forms Page

 The Transportation Worker Identification Credential (TWIC) Program is a security program of the US Transportation Security Administration (TSA) designed to prevent unescorted access to secure areas of the nation’s maritime transportation system.
 Several facilities and companies in Port Fourchon require enrollment in the TWIC program.

 Please visit the TWIC Enrollment website below for information about the TWIC program or to apply online for a TWIC card, schedule an appointment, find a TWIC office location, or get a replacement card.

 To call for TWIC information, dial (855) 347-8371 to reach the TWIC Call Center.

 TWIC Enrollment Website

-*Please note that this automated line is the only phone number for TWIC information; there is no direct phone number to the local TWIC office.
-You must either call the automated line, enroll online, or visit the local TWIC office in person.
+*Please note that this automated line is the only phone number for TWIC information; there is no direct phone number to local TWIC offices.
+You must either call the automated line, enroll online, or visit your TWIC office in person.
 Port Commission staff cannot answer questions about your TWIC card.*

 309 Goode Street, Suite A